Justin-Insight/mymindteam.com/content/treat/_index.md

 pricing_block:
   enabled: true
   heading: Treatment pricing
-  body:
+  body: >-
+    Treatment pricing varies depending on your unique needs, Mind team clinician and more.
+Please get started by filling out our questionnaire and we'll get you an accurate quote.
   pricing_options:
+    enabled: false
+    options:
       - heading: General treatment services
         subheading: Starting at $X
         body: >-
           Pay for sessions at a predetermined hourly rate based on your unique needs.
       - heading: Educational interventions
         subheading: Starting at $X
         body: >-
           Get a package deal on Mind Team educational interventions and pay an hourly treatment service rate for any additional sessions as needed.
   button:
     enabled: true
-    button_url: /resources/payment-options/
+    button_url: /get-started/
-    button_text: Payment Options
+    button_text: Get Started
 faq_block:
   enabled: true
   heading: >-